-The best CRMs are also fully customizable, have automation capabilities, and include messaging functionality and email templates.
+The best CRMs are fully customizable, have sales automation capabilities, and include messaging functionality and email templates.
 Oh, and we can't forget about lead generation, lead scoring, sales pipeline management, and project management tools, too, as well as integrations with the other top apps.
 But we'll get into the nitty gritty of CRM software later.

 10 Best CRM Software Solutions for Startups in 2023

 There are a lot of CRMs out there…